wax-office-of-inspector-general/wax-developer/docs/learn/about-wax/what-is-wax.md

 order: 1
 ---

-# What is WAX blockchain?
+# What is the WAX blockchain?

 WAX, which stands for Worldwide Asset eXchange, is a blockchain-based platform that facilitates the creation, trading, and exchange of virtual assets.
 It was designed to enable a decentralized marketplace for virtual items and collectibles, with a particular focus on the gaming industry.